brillout/wildcard-api/docs/intro.template.md

 Calling an endpoint throws an error when:
  - The browser cannot connect to the server.
 (The user is offline or your server is down.)
- - The endpoint function throws an error and the error is not caught.
+ - The endpoint function throws an uncaught error.

 If you use a library that is expected to throws errors, then catch them: